cisco/cisco-yang-puppet-module/README.md

 #### Properties

 ##### `source`
 The model data in YANG JSON format, or a reference to a local file containing the model data.
-This property is only used when ensure=>present is used.
-In addition, if source is not specified when ensure=>present is used, source will default to the value of the target parameter.
-This removes some amount of redundancy when the source and target values are the same (or very similar).
+This property is only used when ensure=>present is specified.
+In addition, if `source` is not specified when ensure=>present is used, `source` will default to the value of the `target` parameter.
+This removes some amount of redundancy when the `source` and `target` values are the same (or very similar).

 ## Limitations